 This could look like driving without a license, drug and alcohol use, shoplifting, driving at excessive speeds, etc., because they no longer care what happens to them.

-Increased use of drugs or alcohol, or beginning to drink when they have never shown interest in it before.
+Engaging in use of substances when they have never shown interest in it before.

 This is one of the most commonly overlooked warning signs of depression and/or suicide – if they continue to experience unexplained aches and pains in their body.